Product Hunt is the ultimate place where entrepreneurs go to launch their products to an audience of passionate techies.

 She managed to save our a$$, helped us show up on the PH homepage and saved the day.

-I just want to make this clear — Violeta wanted to help us and did help us in the end.
+I just want to make this clear — she wanted to help us and did help us in the end.
 It was just me panicking that almost screwed up our launch.
 I still think Violeta is one of the people to go to if you want to have a successful PH launch.

-So now that you’re on the homepage of Product Hunt — it’s showtime!
+So, now that you’re on the homepage of Product Hunt — it’s showtime!